HDFGroup/hermes/hermes_adapters/vfd/README.md

 LD_PRELOAD=<HRUN_INSTALL_prefix>/hermes_vfd/libhdf5_hermes_vfd.so
 ```

-Heres is a full example of running an HDF5 app with the Hermes VFD:
+Here is a full example of running an HDF5 app with the Hermes VFD:

 ```sh
 HDF5_DRIVER=hermes                                                    \